relativitydev/file-migration-cli/README.md

 The Relativity File Migration CLI is an application used for moving native files from a source to a target Relativity instance.
 During setup, it automatically creates local databases that it uses to persist file metadata retrieved from a source instance.
 Since the File Migration CLI persists this data, it can also provide information about deltas that occur on the source instance, such as the addition of new native files.

-The File Migration CLI supports the following commands for monitoring deltas and moving native files to a target instance:
+The File Migration CLI supports the following commands for tracking changes on the source instance used when migrating workspaces and processing native files to the target instance:

-* **Sync** - use this command to initially populate the local databases that persist file metadata, and to identify changes to the files stored in the source instance.
-It updates the local databases with any new file metadata.
-For example, if new files are added to the source instance, this command updates the local databases with their metadata and persists it.
+* **Sync** - use this command to initially populate the local databases that persist file details, and to identify changes to the files stored in the source instance.
+The File Migration CLI persists the following details for workspace and processing native files: the UNC path, size, name, SHA-1 hash for processing files, and other fields.
+It also updates the local databases with any new file details.
+For example, if new files are added to the source instance, this command updates the local databases with their details and persists it.
-* **Migrate** - use this command to move native files from a source instance to the file share on a target Relativity instance.
-When performing a migration, the File Migration CLI moves the physical files to the specified target file share, but it doesn’t make any updates to the databases used by the target instance.
+* **Migrate** - use this command to migrate native files from a source instance to the file share on a target Relativity instance.
+The File Migration CLI migrates the physical files to the specified target file share.
+The migration doesn't make any updates to the target workspace or Invariant databases.
-* **Report** - use this command to obtain the status information, such as the number of files pending migration or the number of them already migrated.
+* **Report** - use this command to obtain the status information, such as the number of files pending. migration or the number of them already migrated.
 Run this report after synchronizing or migrating files for comparison with expected values.

 This page contains the following information: